rcarver/config/README.md

 patterns to create your own, higher level patterns.
 Patterns are stored in `patterns/[topic]/[name].rb`.

 All patterns inherit from `Config::Pattern`.
-A trivial example.
+A trivial example looks like this.

     class LastRunAt < Config::Pattern
       def call